sftcd/cs7ns1/assignments/practical5/README.md

 We'd encourage teams to collaborate to a limited extent for this practial.

-We'll trust you to follow this guidance and won't try enforce it, but we will give some bonus marks to each team that are first to solve a level, to try motivate the co-operation we're after:-) Note that we'll determine the bonus marks post-facto, after the submission deadline.
+We'll trust you to follow this guidance and won't try enforce it, but we give some bonus marks to each team that for solving a level, to try motivate the co-operation we're after:-)
-(**Details of bonuses are still being figured out.**)

 We'd encourage teams to co-operate to crack hashes by sharing data about passwords you've each recovered and the wordlists etc. you've tried, but we'd